chrisweb/chris.lu/README_WIP.md

 > Module not found: Can't resolve 'next-mdx-import-source-file'

-Note: Also after adding this file or in the future after making changes to it, you always need to restart the dev server, as this is a configuration file like `next.config.mjs`
+Note: Also after adding this file or in the future after making changes to it, you always need to restart the dev server for the changes to take effect (next.config.mjs changes will trigger a server reload in the latest next.js versions but this file will not)

 (??? is this still needed, it is not in the nextjs documentation anymore) and then in the root of the project create a directory called `types` and inside of it add a file called `mdx.d.ts` with the following content: